informatiCup/InformatiCup2021/README.md

 The [German Informatics Society](https://gi.de) hosts the [informatiCup](https://informaticup.github.io/) collegiate computer science competition - in 2021 for the 16th consecutive time.

-The informatiCup 2021 is dedicated to the task ... get ready on September 30th!.
+The informatiCup 2021 is dedicated to the task of playing [spe_ed](https://github.com/InformatiCup/InformatiCup2021/blob/master/spe_ed.pdf).

 Further information and a retrospective on the 15 informatiCup competitions since 2005 are available on the [official informatiCup website](https://informaticup.github.io/).